mchimenti/mchimenti.github.io/content/_index.md

         country: United States
         country_code: US
       directions: Enter EMRB and take the North elevator to the third floor.
 My office is 329A.
-      # Choose a map provider in `params.yaml` to show a map from these coordinates
       coordinates:
         latitude: '41.66199'
         longitude: '-91.54529'
-      # Automatically link email and phone or display as text?
       autolink: true
     design:
       columns: '2'